CDCgov/nncc/cran-comments.md

 # Release summary

-This is our first submission of this package.
+This is a resubmission of our first submission of this package which reduces the running time of the vignette compilation.

 # R CMD check results